AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 ----------------------
 Adding general inequality constraints, using :code:`.addInequalCon`, works exactly the same as it did for :code:`.addEqualCon`.
 The only difference is that our functions should be constraints should be of the form :math:`\vec{g}(\vec{x}) \leq \vec{0}`.
 In other words, we assume that our function is in the feasible region whenever its value is negative.
-For example, if we wanted to add a constraint specifying that all of the initial time-varying state variables, ODE parameters, and the phase's static parameters should be positive we could implement that as shown below.
+For example, if we wanted to add a constraint specifying that all of the initial time-varying input variables, ODE parameters, and the phase's static parameters should be positive we could implement that as shown below.

 .. code-block:: python